MKSB Vision – ‘High Support and High Challenge’

-To support Children and Young People to change their environment – as they want- and make MK the best setting for them it can be!
+To support children and young people to change their environment – as they want- and make Milton Keynes the best setting for them it can be!

 Three year strategic priorities:

 We have identified in our MKSCB Strategic Plan 2016-2019 three strategic priorities as follows: